Nonresident alien tax filing explained

 Essentially, you won’t be able to work in the US if you do not have a number that the IRS can use to identify you for tax purposes.

-To apply for a Social Security Card, you will need to complete an SS-5.
+To apply for a Social Security Card, you will need to complete form SS-5.

 When you are submitting your SS-5 you will also need to bring along some original documentation showing your age, identity, immigration status, and entitlement to work in the US.